Hydrogen drones – renewable powered UAVs

 To achieve longer range flight, a more classic airplane-style design is needed – although this then limits the ability for the vehicle to take off!
 Researchers at TU Delft in the Netherlands have been working on a UAV design that combines these two concepts.
 Their drone is designed to cover large distances and to take off and land vertically, making it ideal for travelling long distances between ships.

 The drone uses a hydrogen-battery hybrid system and 12 motors spread across a dual wing design to achieve flight times of 3.5 hours.
 The drone was also specifically designed to deal with the turbulent conditions of the open sea for transport between ships, with the bonus of being carbon neutral.

 Other uses for hydrogen drones

 Increased flight time make the drones increasingly useful for gathering aerial data across large areas in agriculture, forestry, powerline inspection, and search and rescue applications.
 As UAV capabilities and efficiencies increase, their carrying capacities also increase, making them ideal for conducting fast, unmanned deliveries of medical supplies and humanitarian aid.
 Such drones will be particularly valuable in applications in remote and hard to reach locations.

-Like the rest of the hydrogen economy, hydrogen fuel cell drones remain an emerging and continually evolving technology.
+Like the rest of the hydrogen economy, hydrogen drones remain an emerging and continually evolving technology.
 The advantages of such technologies and the speed at which they are developing means they will no doubt become more commonplace in many industries over the coming years to gather information, better connect regions, and help achieve carbon neutrality.